crolly/suite/README.md

 Suite is a package meant to make testing [gobuffalo.io](http://gobuffalo.io) applications easier.

+This is a fork of gobuffalo/suite addind GormDB to the model in order to use the suite in combination with buffalo-gorm.

 ## Setup

 This is the entry point into your unit testing suite.
 The `Test_ActionSuite(t *testing.T)` function is